Off-campus access to these resources is available to current Simpson students, faculty & staff. Check our Off-campus Access page for more information.

 Many library databases have mobile access.
 The list of available emobile databases is a work in progress.
 If you have any questions about database mobile access, contact the librarians.

-Databases listed with * are included in the encore Articles search.
+Databases listed with * are included in the encore CatalogPlus search.
+Databases without * can be searched directly.

 ACS Chemistry Journals* Full-text of over 30 American Chemical Society journals.